Mercedes-Benz W140: Models

 The three body types are carried over from the W126: four-door sedan/saloon in two wheelbase lengths and one two-door coupé.
 The model types are assigned as W140 for standard wheelbase, V140 for long wheelbase, and C140 for coupé.
-In 1996, S-Class coupé was renamed as CL-Class and spun off from S-Class.
+In 1996, the S-Class coupé was renamed as CL-Class and spun off from the S-Class.
 A longer Pullman version with 4140 mm wheelbase was introduced in 1995 with two engine choices (S 500 Pullman and S 600 Pullman).
-The S 600 Pullman could be ordered with armour package.
+The S 600 Pullman could be ordered with an armour package.